 “No other movement involves as much pure athleticism,” says Bergeron.
 “Strength stamina, speed power, accuracy, agility are all tested during Olympic lifts.
 It’s a great way to build explosiveness through the hips, which is key in almost all sports.
 Think about how a skier drives through the turn, there’s a lot of hip explosiveness there.”

-Start with the power clean (video instructional), using just a broomstick until you dial in your form.
+Start with the power clean, using just a broomstick until you dial in your form.

 You won’t be able to perform to the best of your abilities.
 You won’t see results.